 Sociology is a complex, fascinating and immensely rewarding subject.
-Like most things in life, being good at it requires passion, discipline, and focus.
+However, like most other things in life, being good at it requires passion, discipline, and focus.

 There is not much to say here.